bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-3.md

 - `200 OK` if the operation was successful - returns the task in the body after the modification is done.

 !!! example "SUBMISSION"
-    Create a **screenshot** in Postman (or an alternative tool you used) that shows an **arbitrary** request and response from among the two above.
-Save the screenshot as `f3.png` and submit with the other files of the solution.
+    Create a **screenshot** in Postman (or an alternative tool you used) that shows an **arbitrary** request and response from the two above.
+Save the screenshot as `f3.png` and submit it with the other files of the solution.
 The screenshot shall include both the **request and the response with all details** (URL, body, response code, response body).
 Verify that your **Neptun code** is visible in the URL!
 The screenshot is required to earn the points.